SnappyJumper/BookWyrm/README.md

 ### Libraries and Frameworks

 * [Django](https://www.djangoproject.com/)
-    * Django was used as web framework.
+    * Django was used as a web framework.

 * [Django Template](https://jinja.palletsprojects.com)
     * Django Template was used as a templating language for Django to display backend data to HTML.